-Some people believe that every person is a child of God, whereas other people believe that God’s only children are the Israelites and/or those who have genuinely trusted in Jesus Christ as their Savior.
+Some people believe that every person is a child of God, whereas other people believe that God’s only children are the Israelites (or Jews) and/or those who have genuinely trusted in Jesus Christ as their Savior.
 Which point of view does the Bible support?

 We believe the scriptures that follow are the most relevant to resolving this matter.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]